WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 2. They must be able to refer to (make a statement about) an external object, such as:
     * Another VC
     * A URL (web page, PDF, image, etc)
-    * A _subsection_ of another VC (for example, an individual achievement or course in a transcript VC that contains multiple courses, or a one among a set of competences in VC).
+    * A _subsection_ of another VC (for example, an individual achievement or course in a transcript VC that contains multiple courses, or one among is a set of competences in VC).
 3. They must provide an (optional) mechanism for cryptographic binding between VCs or between a VC and another URL.
 (This is the Hashlink / "digestMultibase" mechanism.)
-4. They should define properties that describe the claim or assertion:
+4. They should define properties that describe the claim or assertion, including:
-    * rich issuer metadata properties, describing who is making the claim, what their expertise/bona fides are,  their relationship to the subject, etc.
+    * rich issuer metadata properties, describing who is making the claim, what their expertise/bona fides are what heir relationship is to the subject, etc.
     * a property containing evidence of the assertion (images, URLs, published papers, Github repos, etc.)
     * human-readable description of the assertion
     * an optional rating (such as for ecommerce product reviews)